rbisdorff/Digraph3/docSphinx/tutorial.rst

       2. *maximize* the future turnover of the SME,
       3. *maximize* the new working conditions.

-The decision consequences to take into account for evaluating the potential new office sites with respect to each of the three objectives are modelled by the following **family of criteria**.
+The decision consequences to take into account for evaluating the potential new office sites with respect to each of the three objectives are modelled by the following **coherent family of criteria** [26]_.

    ==================== ==== ============ =========================================
     Objective            ID   Name         Comment